astronomer/docs/learn/debugging-dags.md

 ---
 title: "Debug DAGs"
 sidebar_label: "Debug DAGs"
-description: "Troubleshoot Airflow DAGs in a local environment"
+description: "Troubleshoot Airflow DAGs"
 id: debugging-dags
 ---

 This guide explains how to identify and resolve common Airflow DAG issues.
 It also includes resources to try out if you can't find a solution to an Airflow issue.
+While the focus of the troubleshooting steps provider lies on local development, much of the information is also relevant for running Airflow in a production context.

 This guide was written for Airflow 2.
 If you are running Airflow 1.15 or earlier, we highly recommend upgrading to prevent compatibility issues and receive the latest bug fixes.
 For assistance in upgrading see the documentation on [Upgrading from 1.10 to 2](https://airflow.apache.org/docs/apache-airflow/stable/howto/upgrading-from-1-10/index.html).